 Most swimmers with personal medication tuck it up the sleeve of their wetsuit.
 If this doesn’t cover your needs and you want to use a tow float for the purpose please contact the event manager.

 Dawn swimmers are invited to come and watch the sun rise with us from Bantham Ham from 4.30am.
-(Not obligatory, we are posting registrations packs to dawn swimmers for a quicker registration on the day, so you can eek out those final moments in bed).
-You will board coaches upriver from 6am and enter the water at 7am.
+(Not obligatory, we are posting registrations packs to all dawn swimmers for a quicker registration on the day, so you can eek out those final moments in bed).
+You will board coaches upriver from 5.50am and enter the water at 7am.
+Swimmers will arrive back on Bantham Beach for breakfast with friends between 8-9.30am.

-Dusk swimmers should arrive at Bantham from 3pm, in time to board coaches by 6pm.
-You’ll be back at Bantham after your swim between 8-9.30pm, and the estate closes at 10.30pm.
+Dusk swimmers should arrive at Bantham from 4.30pm, in plenty of time to board coaches by 6.10pm.
+You’ll be back at Bantham after your swim between 8.25-9.55pm, and the estate closes at 10.30pm.
 Note that dusk swimmers are likely to have finished their swim after the pubs have stopped serving food.
 You can pre-book a Warrens Bakery pasty and pint of cider from Hunts or ale from Salcombe Brewery to collect at the finish line – select a Pasty & a Pint Ticket (£6.50) when you purchase your Swoosh tickets online.

 After the statutory 14 day cooling off period, your ticket is yours to keep.
 Places cannot be exchanged, refunded or deferred for any reason, including injury, medical issues or factors outside of your control.
 You can transfer your ticket on payment of a fee to another OSS member during a transfer window that closes on 12 May (It’s free to become an OSS member) after which transfers are also not permitted.